 Year of Call:

-Recent employment work includes representing a large cohort of claimants in Miller v Ministry of Justice (concerning the entitlement of fee-paid judges to a pension and other elements of pay) as well as being instructed in numerous claims that are connected to this litigation, many of which have now reached either the EAT or the Court of Appeal.
+Recent employment work includes acting in the Court of Appeal in the disability discrimination case of Swansea University Pension Scheme Trustees v Williams (led by Keith Bryant QC) as well as representing a large cohort of claimants in Miller v Ministry of Justice (concerning the entitlement of fee-paid judges to a pension and other elements of pay) and numerous claims that are connected to this litigation, many of which have now reached either the EAT or the Court of Appeal.
 He is regularly instructed in complex and lengthy discrimination cases.
 He is described in Chambers & Partners as “Brilliant in his oral advocacy, and fearless.”
-As a result of his position on the Treasury B-Panel he has represented a wide variety of government departments across the whole spectrum of employment, pensions, commercial and public law matters and regularly advises the Pensions Regulator on matters with a pensions / employment cross-over.
+As a result of his position on the Treasury B-Panel he has represented a wide variety of government departments across the whole spectrum of employment, pensions, commercial and public law matters.

-Recent commercial work includes acting (led by Nicolas Stallworthy QC) in a complex professional negligence claim, both advising and acting in cases involving the mis-selling of swaps and a claim brought in the High Court on behalf of 32 claimants alleging a contractual entitlement to a higher level pension contributions from their employer.
+Recent commercial work includes both advising and acting in cases involving the mis-selling of swaps, a claim brought in the High Court on behalf of 32 claimants alleging a contractual entitlement to a higher level pension contributions from their employer and acting in a complex professional negligence claim.

 Saul has a first class degree from Cambridge in Philosophy.